 She and the other testers on this review spent several weeks in the spring, summer, and fall months with each of these chairs.
 Some chairs traveled all the way out to basecamp beneath the Incredible Hulk, a popular alpine climbing objective in the Sierra Nevada mountains, or to camping trips in Sequoia Kings National Park, and even came along on road trips to southeast Utah.

-We hope this information will help you wade through the plethora of chairs on the market to find the best backpacking chair for you.
+We hope this information will help you navigate the plethora of backpacking chairs on the market and find the best one for you.

 Below we’ve broken down the decision process, from the big deals (comfort and support) to the less-so (patterns, etc) to help you narrow in on your next camp throne.